 1950 on the BC coast also experienced new records.
 The Vancouver airport, situated by the water, set the all time record of 0°F (-17.8°C).
 This temperature was matched almost 20 years later in December of 1968.
 While some places managed to match or even beat their all time records in 1968, most of the province was colder in 1950.

-On a final note, measureable changes in extreme cold even over the years might leave you tempted to concluded that extremes are becoming less frequent as we warm, and you would be right if we stick to extreme cold, but extreme heat is largely replacing the lack of extreme cold.
+On a final note, measureable changes in extreme cold over the years might leave you tempted to concluded that extremes are becoming less frequent as we warm, and you would be right if we stick to extreme cold, but extreme heat is largely replacing the lack of extreme cold.
+Largely, but not entirely.
 Figure 3 below highlights this trend.